icarofua/vehicle-rear/README.md

 ![Alt text](fig1.png)

+As our main contribution, we introduce a novel dataset for vehicle identification, called Vehicle-Rear, that contains more than three hours of high-resolution videos, with accurate information about the make, model, color and year of nearly 3,000 vehicles, in addition to the position and identification of their license plates.
-As our main contribution, we propose a novel two-stream convolutional neural network (CNN) that simultaneously uses two of the most distinctive and persistent features available: the vehicle appearance and its license plate.
-This is an attempt to tackle a major problem, false alarms caused by vehicles with similar design or by very close license plate identifiers.
-In the first network stream, shape similarities are identified by a Siamese CNN that uses a pair of low-resolution vehicle patches recorded by two different cameras.

-In the second stream, we use a CNN for optical character recognition (OCR) to extract textual information, confidence scores, and string similarities from a pair of high-resolution license plate patches.
+To explore our dataset we design a two-stream Convolutional Neural Network (CNN) that simultaneously uses two of the most distinctive and persistent features available: the vehicle’s appearance and its license plate.
+This is an attempt to tackle a major problem: false alarms caused by vehicles with similar designs or by very close license plate identifiers.
+In the first network stream, shape similarities are identified by a Siamese CNN that uses a pair of lowresolution vehicle patches recorded by two different cameras.
+In the second stream, we use a CNN for Optical Character Recognition (OCR) to extract textual information, confidence scores, and string similarities from a pair of highresolution license plate patches.
 Then, features from both streams are merged by a sequence of fully connected layers for decision.
-As part of this work, we created an important dataset for vehicle re-identification with more than three hours of videos spanning almost 3,000 vehicles.
-In our experiments, we achieved a precision, recall and F-score values of 99.6%, 99.2% and 99.4%, respectively.

 ![Alt text](fig2.png)

+In our experiments, we compared the two-stream network against several well-known CNN architectures using single or multiple vehicle features.
+The proposed architecture achieved precision, recall and F-score values of 99.35%, 98.5%, 98.92%, respectively.
+The combination of both features (vehicle shape and OCR) brought an F-score boost of nearly 5%, solving very challenging instances of this problem such as distinct vehicles with very similar shapes or license plate identifiers.

 | Architectures                                 | Precision      | Recall      | F-score      |
 |-----------------------------------------------|--------|--------|--------|